 Professional & Experienced Lawyer – Available 24/7

 Domestic violence crimes are aggressively prosecuted here in Phoenix.
-These crimes often involve acts of violence such as assault and battery, yet are treated more seriously, for the most part, when they occur between family or other household members.
+These crimes often involve acts of violence such as assault, yet are treated more seriously, for the most part, when they occur between family or other household members.
 Law enforcement officers and prosecutors do their due diligence to put alleged domestic violence offenders behind bars and rarely drop charges, even if the alleged victim does not wish to press them.
 As a Phoenix domestic violence attorney, Belén understands the specialized circumstances surrounding the preparation and defense of a domestic violence charge.
 She has the courtroom experience and skill required to stand up against the state in the face of these allegations.

 Domestic violence refers to acts of violence, or threats of violence, between persons who are in a domestic relationship.
 Domestic violence charges can be filed for real acts of violence or threats of damage, abuse, or infliction of violence, depending on the circumstances.
-Domestic violence charges may result from any of the following acts:
+Domestic violence charges in Arizona may result from any of the following acts:

 - Sexual Abuse

 - Child Abuse